 - A USB data cable compatible with Galaxy Nexus.

-- Proper USB drivers for successful connection between the device & PC.
-If you don’t have proper drivers, Download them from here.
+- Proper Nexus USB drivers for a successful connection between the device & PC.

-- Install them and afterwards reboot the PC.
+- Install them and afterward reboot the PC.

 - Enable USB Debugging in your device’s settings [Settings > Developer Settings > tick “USB Debugging”].